' Chapter 13 Bankruptcy and Student Loans - Robert M. Geller

 How Chapter 13 bankruptcy Can Help with Student Loans

-Private student loans are not eligible for discharge under current bankruptcy law.
+Private student loans are not eligible for discharge under the current bankruptcy law.
 A very limited number of exceptions are made, but those rare cases involve a demonstration of extreme circumstances.
 For most who borrowed to attend school, bankruptcy will not lead to the elimination of student loan obligations.

 Even if student loans are never allowed to be discharged through Chapter 13 bankruptcy, the process can still lead to the discharge of other forms of unsecured debt.
 This can leave borrowers with enough room in their budget to allow for repayment of the student loans.
 While this approach may not be the best solution for every Florida consumer, it is worth the time and effort to research whether it may offer benefits for one’s particular debt needs.